25 Bank Street: Design and development

 In July 2000, Canary Wharf Group formally announced the development of the 11 acre Heron Quays site, on the southern boundary of the Canary Wharf estate.
 This would involve the construction of five buildings providing a total of 33,00000 sqft of Grade A office space.
 During the development phase, the five buildings were designated HQ1 to HQ5, with 25 Bank Street designated as HQ2.

 25 Bank Street, along with its neighbours HQ3 (40 Bank Street) and HQ4 (50 Bank Street) were all designed by César Pelli in the International style, featuring complementary external cladding of stainless steel, glass and stone.
+Adamson Associates Architects served as the shell and core architect.
 25 Bank Street and 40 Bank Street, which are of equal height, are conjoined by the West Winter Garden glass enclosed concourse and all provide enclosed access to an underground retail mall.
-The building is designed around a central concrete core containing elevators, washrooms and services; this is surrounded by office floors with stainless steel and glass curtainwalls.
+The building is designed around a central concrete core containing elevators, washrooms and services; this is surrounded by office floors with stainless steel and glass curtain walls.

 There are 5 basement levels, a ground floor, mezzanine, and a further 32 levels numbered 1 to 33.
 There is no 13th floor.
 The lower levels, up to level 8, incorporate large podium areas on the south and west sides.
 This allows large trading floors to be accommodated, each with a 50,000 sqft floorplate.
 The south podium incorporates a secondary core.

 In July 2000 Enron Europe opened negotiations with Canary Wharf Group to take 130,060 sq m (1.4 m sq ft) of space on the Canary Wharf estate.
 The HQ1 and HQ2 sites were earmarked for use by Enron in a mixed use development that would include a mini-power station.
 This development was planned to supplement Enron's Victoria headquarters at 40 Grosvenor Place.
 The negotiations were discontinued early in 2001, prior to Enron's insolvency later that year.

 On 3 April 2001, Canary Wharf Group announced that it had concluded a 30-year lease agreement with Lehman Brothers for the entirety of the space in HQ2, a total of over 1,000000 sqft.
 Under the terms of the agreement, Canary Wharf Group provided a number of financial incentives to Lehman Brothers, including coverage of fitting out costs up to £35 per sq ft; a further payment of £16 million on drawdown of the lease; and a contribution of £30 per sq ft towards the refitting of 408,000 sqft of office space occupied by Lehman Brothers in Broadgate, City of London.